The ULTIMATE Bruges One-Day Itinerary For First Timers

 So what’s included in a Bruges one-day itinerary?
 Keep reading below to find out!

 Disclaimer: This post contains affiliate links.
-If you decide to make a verified purchase through the links in this post I will earn a small commission.
+If you decide to make a verified purchase through the links in this post, I will earn a small commission.
 This will be at no extra cost to you.
-Thank you 🙂
+Please check my privacy policy for details.
+Thank you.

 About this Bruges one-day itinerary

-This Bruges one-day itinerary has been created based on my own weekend getaway to Bruges.
-We had booked 3 nights/ 2 days in Bruges and found that we uncovered all of the best things to see and do in Bruges in just one day.
+We had booked 3 nights/2 days in Bruges and found that we covered all of the best things to see and do in Bruges in just one day.

 With that being said, the route we took through Bruges during that trip saw us zig-zagging all over the city in a nonsensical order.